 Of the remaining tracks on the debut, the reverberant ‘Revolution’ takes a sharp turn towards a bass guitar solo before returning on its path, while the passionate ‘Street Fright’ sees sequencers and guitars of both the four string and six string variety in unison for a slice of appealing gothic synthpop like a more doom-laden TRAIN TO SPAIN; a bit more fine tuning to the production and ‘Street Fright’ would have been even better.

-Picking up airplay on Artefaktor Radio, other platforms have recognised AUX ANIMAUX’s promise.
+Picking up airplay, platforms have recognised AUX ANIMAUX’s promise.
 What the duo need to do now is observe and absorb the surroundings of their newly found profile to develop their sound further and accomplish their aims.

 Text by Chi Ming Lai